sencha/ext-react/README.md

-If you do not need to create fullscreen components (for example if you're using ExtReact components with another layout system), you can apply the `renderWhenReady` higher-order component to topmost component containing an ExtReact element, omit the launch function, and render to a target element as is customary with React.
+If you do not need to create fullscreen components (for example if you're using ExtReact components with another layout system), you can apply the `renderWhenReady` higher-order component to topmost component containing an ExtReact element, omit the launch function, and render to a target element with render (just like ReactDOM.render).
 This is especially useful if you're building a library of components based on ExtReact and you don't want to require the applications that use your library to call `launch`.